thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
+* auto remove passed tags when adding new ones
 * fix: investigate if relative overdueness is not broken :(
 * fix: investigate if acronym replacement is not broken :(
 * fix: the rated_card limit threshold is not computed like it should